Jonathan2251/lbd/source/backendstructure.rst

     :start-after: //@eliminateFrameIndex {
     :end-before: //}

-Function storeRegToStack() and loadRegFromStack() of Cpu0SEInstrInfo.cpp, storeRegToStackSlot() and loadRegFromStackSlot() of Cpu0InstrInfo.cpp are for handling the registers spill during register allocation process.
+Functions storeRegToStack() and loadRegFromStack() of Cpu0SEInstrInfo.cpp, storeRegToStackSlot() and loadRegFromStackSlot() of Cpu0InstrInfo.cpp are handling the registers spill during register allocation process.
 Since each local variable connecting to a frame index,  ".addFrameIndex(FI). addImm(Offset).addMemOperand(MMO); where Offset is 0" in storeRegToStack() and